 The cooler nights of fall have allowed me to begin using my DSLR camera again for astrophotography.
 The overnight low has dropped to about 8-10 degrees C, a welcome relief from the scorching, humid nights of summer.

-The temperature of the sensor in my Canon EOS Rebel T3i has been hovering around 25 degrees C during my imaging sessions, which is still warm enough to produce a quite a bit of noise.
+The temperature of the sensor in my Canon EOS Rebel T3i has been hovering around 25 degrees C during my imaging sessions, which is still warm enough to produce quite a bit of noise.
 A 5-minute exposure at ISO 1600 is a lot to ask of a camera designed for daytime photography.

 The William Optics Zenithstar 73 APO

 The William Optics Zenithstar 73 is a compact doublet APO refractor designed specifically for astrophotography.
-Owners of full frame DSLR cameras will appreciate its 45mm diameter illumination circle for edge-to-edge images.
+Owners of full-frame DSLR cameras will appreciate its 45mm diameter illumination circle for edge-to-edge images.

 After picking up the Z73 from the William Optics booth at NEAF, I am finally using this premium refractor for astrophotography at home in the backyard.
 A series of rained out camping trips and even a clouded-out star party put a lid on my summer plans to use this portable APO under dark skies.

-This compact and lightweight apochromatic doublet refractor has a lot going for it, including an ultra-wide field of view and high-end Ohara FPL-53 objective lens construction.
+This compact and lightweight apochromatic doublet refractor have a lot going for it, including an ultra-wide field of view and high-end Ohara FPL-53 objective lens construction.
 I was fortunate enough to receive a complete package that includes the dedicated Flat73 field flattener, 50mm Guide Scope and more.

 When asked which color I prefer, I had to keep the tradition of white and gold alive to match the Z61 APO and FLT 132 refractors.
 This “big brother” to the Z61 uses a new mounting ring and guide ring design, that match the gold Vixen-style dovetail bar.